-Electoral divisions may also be known as constituencies, electoral boundaries, electorates or seats - the term electorate can also refer to the electors enrolled in that division.
+Electoral divisions may also be known as constituencies, electoral boundaries, electorates or seats.
+The term electorate can also refer to the electors enrolled in that division.

 What is a redistribution?

-In accordance with Part 8, Division 2, section 138(2) of the Electoral Act 2004, the redistribution process must start and finish as soon as practicable two years and six months after election day for the previous general election.
+In accordance with Part 8, Division 2, section 138(2) of the Electoral Act 2004, the redistribution process must start and finish as soon as practicable 2 years and 6 months after election day for the previous general election.
 The boundaries of each division are reviewed and changed, if necessary, so that the number of electors in each division are as near to equal as practicable.
 Any changes become effective at the next general election.